-Sure wish I could time travel, slip back to a time where life wasn’t so complicated — half a century ago, say — buy a big stack of those playing cards … and not open them for 50 years.
-I would have my private hockey capsule, and I’d be a youngster again.
+Sure wish I could time travel, slip back to an era where life wasn’t so complicated — half a century ago, say — buy a big stack of those playing cards … and not open them for 50 years.
+I would have my private hockey capsule.
+And I’d be a kid again.

 In the early 1960s, I got to see Mr. Goalie in action — in living black and white — on our first television set.
 Watching a hockey game live on that small Electrohome TV made Saturday night special.

-There were no instant replays.
+There were no instant replays back then.
 If a goal was scored while I was out of the room, Dad or one of the kids revealed how everything went down, occasionally acting it out with some dramatics thrown in for good measure.
 I know, I know.
 It’s a guy thing.

 It wasn’t just me who thought those weekly hockey games on CBC’s Hockey Night in Canada were a big deal.
-Hundreds of thousands of Canadians got worked up over them.
+Hundreds of thousands of Canadians got worked up over them as well.
 They nervously gathered in living rooms from coast to coast to watch … and “got involved.”
-They were, as we say, hooked.

-The fast, hard-hitting sport [which had its beginnings in Nova Scotia, incidentally] is very much a part of the Canadian psyche.
+The fast, hard-hitting sport is very much a part of the Canadian psyche.
 For those reading this post in Australia or Zanzibar, ‘ice hockey’ — as you would know it — has helped define Canadians.
 We’re immensely proud of those men who starred in the National Hockey League.